JUDGE LUCY INMAN

 In 2010, Judge Inman was appointed by Governor Beverly Perdue to

 serve as a special superior court judge.
 She served in that role for four years, presiding in hearings and jury trials across North Carolina.
-Since her election to the Court of Appeals, Judge Inman has authored nearly 400 appellate decisions in a wide variety of cases, including criminal, civil, and constitutional disputes.
+Since her election to the Court of Appeals, Judge Inman has authored over 500 appellate decisions in a wide variety of cases, including criminal, civil, and constitutional disputes.
 She has presided in thousands of other cases.

 Judge Inman brings hard work and respect for all others to her personal and professional life every day.
 She hopes to bring these values, and equal justice for all, to the North Carolina Supreme Court.